-You’re in a mad rush to get your hands on some much needed cash, when someone suggests a personal loan as a viable option.
-So you apply for one and wait patiently.
-But lo and behold, your loan has been rejected!
+You’re in a mad rush to get your hands on some much-needed cash, when someone suggests a personal loan as a viable option.
+So, you apply for one and wait patiently.
+But alas, your loan has been rejected!

-Here are some some of the usual reasons banks deny you your loan.
+Here are some of the usual reasons banks deny you your loan.

 Credit history is a reflection of your borrowing and repayment activities: it appears encouraging to banks if you make payments on time and have no arrears in the last 12 months.
 If you are a not-so-great paymaster and do indeed miss payments or worse yet, if you have defaulted on a loan, the bank might peg you as a risk.

-In addition to credit reports from the CCRIS, banks also obtain details from Credit Tip-Off Service (CTOS), a private agency that collects information on financial litigation matters such as bankruptcy cases brought against individuals and companies.
+In addition to credit reports from the CCRIS, banks also obtain details from CTOS Data Systems Sdn Bhd, a private agency that collects information on financial litigation matters such as bankruptcy cases brought against individuals and companies.

 Do obtain your own copy of the CCRIS and CTOS reports to suss out possible issues which the bank may have found unsatisfactory with your credit summary.

 If the bank finds that you are over-committed to too many loans: you might not get another one approved.
 The bank will look at your other loan commitments such as house and car repayments, credit cards dues, and personal loans.